cerebral-legacy/cerebral-addons/README.md

 #### when

 When can be used to check input or state for a specific value, truthy or falsy and then run an action chain when the condition is matched.
+To check multiple paths, see the operators section below.

 * `when(path, outputs={ isTrue: when.truthy, isFalse: when.otherwise }, emptyObjectsAreFalse=true)`